eaasglobal/docs/eaas token/what is for.md

 ![](/src/headers/sell_tokens_earn_money.png)

-Having a Token enables you to use decentralized software. **$Depin Token** is a digital **green validator key**.
+Having a Token enables you to use decentralized software. **$DEPIN Token** is a digital **green validator key**.
 That allows information to be stored on the blockchain.
-The decentralized software we are developing will *require* the use of an $EAAS RWA  Token.
+The decentralized software we are developing will *require* the use of an $DEPIN  Token.
 Token itself is **a validator** for the on-chain transactions that occur.
 It is a digital key that enables transactions using tokens from other blockchains.
 The token can be utilized to exchange CO2 credits, among other purposes, and is also instrumental in facilitating transactions related to **green energy production**.

 ---